signalfx/gdi-specification/docs/repository.md

 ## Releases

+- SHOULD avoid using external tools in the release pipeline; if one is used its integrity MUST be checked if possible
 - SHOULD have artifacts stored in a public and secured location (not GitHub Releases, because the artifacts can be modified)
 - SHOULD have a signature or a checksum available (for all artifacts) in a public and secured location
 - SHOULD be [signed tagged](https://docs.github.com/en/github/authenticating-to-github/signing-tags)